 Besides just using a regular wired headset, yes, there are alternatives to using a Bluetooth headset:

 1. Use an airtube headset.
-This can be either a basic airtube headset or a more sophisticated version with earbuds made in wood.
+This can be either an inexpensive low EMF airtube headset or a more sophisticated low EMF airtube headset.
 These headsets work much like a wired headset except there are no metal wires to conduct the radiation.
 Obviously you don’t get the freedom of movement that you get with a wireless connection, and the sound quality may not be optimum but if you’re worried about your radiation exposures this is a good solution.

 2. Connect a retro handset to your telephone.
 The length of the cord means you are still in close proximity to your cell phone so you will still be absorbing some radiation.
-The manufacturers of the Echo Logico retro handset, claim that using their handset “reduces absorbed mobile phone radiation by over 99%“.
+The manufacturers of the iPhone retro handset, claim that using their handset “reduces absorbed mobile phone radiation by over 95%“.

 I recommend steering clear of Bluetooth devices, but if you still want to continue using a Bluetooth earpiece or headset make sure you buy a Class 2 Bluetooth device (in the absence of Class 3 devices).
-For more information on Bluetooth Radiation click here.
+For learn more about this important subject see my Bluetooth radiation article.